📚 The B2B Stack Reference Index

 Actionable, technically implementable HVA library.

-Why attention is the highest predictive signal in B2B.
+Why attention is the highest predictive signal in B2B, and anchors all paid media to a common signal class

 How to resolve TALs into actionable insights.